christianparpart/x0/README.md

 - ohloh: http://www.ohloh.net/p/x0
 - travis-ci: https://travis-ci.org/xzero/x0

-Xzero is a thin low-latency and scalable HTTP web server and web service framework written in modern C++.

-## Framework Features

-- Thin and clean core API
-- Response output filter API
-- HTTP/1.1, including pipelining
-- Flexible configuration language, Flow
-- fully asynchronous response content generation support
-- zero-copy networking optimization through sendfile() system call
-- transmitting of static files with partial response support and cache-friendly

-# x0d HTTP Application Gateway Server

-`x0d` is the dedicated HTTP web server that is built ontop of the Xzero Framework.
+`x0d` is a thin low-latency and scalable HTTP web server built on-top of the Xzero C++ HTTP Framework.

-It supports a very expressive and natural configuration language and a number of standard plugins to become *your* web application gateway.
+It supports a very expressive and natural configuration via the `Flow` configuration language and a number of standard plugins to become *your* web application.

 ### x0d Features